doomsquadairsoft/operation-spring/README.md

-# Operation: Blooming Fox
+# Operation: Green Fox III

-An Airsoft game put on by Doomsquadairsoft in spring 2017.
+The third installment of an airsoft game put on by Doomsquadairsoft in spring.

 ## Event Description